 Meet the Mad Scientist…

 Leah’s scholarly impact is evidenced by her extensive portfolio of 87 peer-reviewed publications, which include manuscripts, book chapters, and supplements.
-These contributions have not only advanced scientific understanding but have also fostered interdisciplinary collaboration.

 She is professionally represented by Renée Fountain of Gandolfo Helin & Fountain Literary Management (New York).